 Throughout the COVID-19 global pandemic, Furman has focused on the health and safety of the campus community while continuing to advance our students’ academic goals.
-On this site, you’ll find details about our plans to return to campus, communications and other updates, and the principles guiding us toward a successful Fall 2020.
-The university will continue to monitor the evolving circumstances of the pandemic and adjust plans as necessary.
-(Photo: The bust of former U.S. Secretary of Education and S.C.
-Governor Dick Riley ’54 is displayed in Johns Hall.)
+Here, you’ll find communications and other updates, details on our plans, and the principles that guide us.
+Furman will continue to monitor the evolving circumstances and adjust as necessary.
+Above, the bust of former U.S. Secretary of Education and S.C.
+Governor Dick Riley ’54 is displayed in Johns Hall.

-The university has approved the schedule for Fall 2020.
+The university has approved the schedule for Spring 2021.

 All members of the Furman University community will need to do their part to monitor their own health.